Dave Niehaus: Notable calls

-Now the left-hander ready, branding iron hot!
-The 1-2 pitch...
-"K" inserted!
-It's over!
-Right over the heart of the plate!
-Randy looks to the skies that is covered by the dome and bedlam!
-As the Mariners now erupt!
-19 long years of frustration is over!
+Now the left-hander ready, branding iron hot.
+The 1–2 pitch, K inserted.
+It’s over!
+Right over the heart of the plate.
+Randy looks to the skies that is covered by the dome and bedlam as the Mariners now erupt!
+Everybody charging Randy Johnson out there…19 long years of frustration is over…my friends, this is just indescribable.

 — Calling the final out against the California Angels in the one-game AL West playoff in 1995.

 Right now, the Mariners looking for the tie.
 They would take a fly ball.
 They would love a base hit into the gap and they could win it with Junior's speed.
 The stretch... and the 0-1 pitch on the way to Edgar Martínez, swung on and LINED DOWN THE LEFT FIELD LINE FOR A BASE HIT!
 HERE COMES JOEY!
 HERE IS JUNIOR TO THIRD BASE, THEY'RE GOING TO WAVE HIM IN!
 THE THROW TO THE PLATE WILL BE LATE!
 THE MARINERS ARE GOING TO PLAY FOR THE AMERICAN LEAGUE CHAMPIONSHIP!
 I DON'T BELIEVE IT!
 IT JUST CONTINUES!
 MY, OH MY!
 EDGAR MARTÍNEZ WITH A DOUBLE RIPPED DOWN THE LEFT FIELD LINE AND THEY ARE GOING CRAZY AT THE KINGDOME!

 — Calling "The Double", hit by Edgar Martínez, which scored Joey Cora and Ken Griffey Jr. to win the 1995 American League Division Series in the 5th and final game.

 And a ground ball back up the middle!
 And there it is!
 He's the new all-time Hit King in Major League history, number 2-5-8!
 My, oh my!

 — Calling Ichiro Suzuki's record-breaking 258th hit off Ryan Drese, passing George Sisler for the most hits in a regular season.